rpi-isaac-lab/carla/README.md

-# template_repo
+# Carla Repo
-A template repository for projects
+A repository for all things Carla